awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 You can configure an Amazon EC2 instance to mount your Amazon EFS file system automatically when it is first launched with a script that works with `cloud-init`\.
 You add the script during the **Launch Instance** wizard of the EC2 management console\.

-The script installs the NFS client and writes an entry in the `/etc/fstab` file that will identify the mount target DNS name as well as the subdirectory in your EC2 instance on which to mount the EFS file system\.
-The script ensures the file gets mounted when the EC2 instance is launched and after each system reboot\.
+The script installs the NFS client and writes an entry in the `/etc/fstab` file to identify the mount target DNS name as well as the subdirectory in your EC2 instance on which to mount the EFS file system\.
+The script makes sure that the file gets mounted when the EC2 instance is launched and after each system reboot\.

 For more information about the customized version of `cloud-init` used by Amazon Linux, see [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html#CloudInit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html#CloudInit) in the *Amazon EC2 User Guide for Linux Instances*\.